 Navigation auf uzh.ch

 Vassily Klimentov obtained his PhD in International History, with a minor in Political Science, from the Geneva Graduate Institute in 2020.
 Thanks to grants from the Swiss National Science Foundation, he has then worked for three years at the Robert Schuman Centre for Advanced Studies at the European University Institute in Florence.
-He has obtained two more individual grants from the Swiss National Science Foundation to conduct research at the University of Zurich starting in 2024.
+He has obtained two more individual grants from the Swiss National Science Foundation, including the Ambizione grant, to conduct research at the University of Zurich starting in 2024.

 Vassily Klimentov graduated with a Bachelor in General History and in Russian Studies from the University of Geneva in 2008, a Master in General History from the University of Geneva in 2011, and an interdisciplinary Master in Asian Studies – a joint program between the University of Geneva and the Geneva Graduate Institute – also in 2011.
 After his Master studies, he has worked for international humanitarian NGOs for six years, including for two years in the Middle East on the Syrian Crisis.